Dynamic-ICP: Doppler-Aware Iterative Closest Point Registration for Dynamic Scenes: Dynamic-ICP

 Unlike previous ego motion estimators that employ global static assumptions~\cite{kellner2014instantaneous}~\cite{li20234d}, we suppose that a majority of points are static only at initialization.
-If \(t=0\), we set a neutral prior

-For subsequent frames (\(t>0\)), we warm-start from ego-velocity obtained from the previous registration result~\(\hat{\boldsymbol{T}}_{t-1\rightarrow t}\).
-This policy removes the need for a persistent “mostly static” assumption beyond the first frame and accelerates convergence of \eqref{eq:ego_lsq}.
-With the solution~\((\hat{\boldsymbol{v}},\hat{\boldsymbol{\omega}})\), the velocity filter is defined as
+If \(t=0\), we set a neutral prior \(\boldsymbol{v}^{0}=\boldsymbol{0}.\) For subsequent frames (\(t>0\)), we initialize the prediction from ego-velocity obtained from the previous registration result~\(\hat{\boldsymbol{T}}_{t-1\rightarrow t}\).
+This policy reduces reliance on a persistent ``mostly static'' assumption beyond the first frame and accelerates convergence of \eqref{eq:ego_lsq}.
+At \(t=0\), Eq.~\eqref{eq:ego_lsq} benefits from sufficient static support.
+If the sensor is initialized in a scene dominated by moving objects (e.g., heavy traffic with limited visible background), the initial estimate and thus the velocity filter can degrade for the first frames.
+With the solution~\(\hat{\boldsymbol{v}}\), the velocity filter is defined as

 A point is flagged dynamic if~\(|r_i^t|>\tau(d_i)\), where~\(d_i=\|\boldsymbol{p}_i^t\|\) and~\(\tau(d)=\tau_0+\kappa d\) is a distance-adaptive threshold.
 The remaining points form the static set~\(\mathcal{S}_t\).